 400 ml Water

-Coarsely ground the fennel seeds, black cardamom seeds, cumin seeds and black pepper.
+Coarsely grind the fennel seeds, black cardamom seeds, cumin seeds and black pepper.
 Set aside.

 Peel the ginger and garlic.

 Bash the garlic using mortar pestle and pound it till you have a coarse paste. (do not use water)

 Cut ginger into small pieces and bash the ginger to make paste (not very smooth) without using water.

 Halve the tomato and grate it or roughly chop them and then grind them to attain tomato puree.
 Set aside.

 Set the cooking pot on medium heat and add ghee to it.